Imagine this scenario.

 - Domain reputation scoring

-Misconfigured traffic wasn’t downgraded.
+Misconfigured traffic wasn’t downgraded; it’s rejected.

 High-growth SaaS platforms reported severe business disruption when transactional emails, especially password resets and onboarding confirmations, failed during peak traffic windows.